Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 There was general, and loud, approval.

 Rylee’s grin got wider.
 "Alright!
 So this was while we were on Earth and Dexter was up at Buckingham Palace getting his medal from the King.
-And Stainless and I had a nice conversation about careers and honors and diplomacy and alliances and stuff…"
+And Stainless and I had a nice conversation about careers and honors and diplomacy and alliances and stuff..."

 Powell grit his teeth and took a bite out of his drumstick to cover his embarrassment.
-Here it came…
+Here it came...

 "And *this* big lunk—" Rylee tapped him in the chest with her knuckles, " - said he didn’t think Gaoians would ever make good allies to humanity."